paulrobertlloyd/paulrobertlloyd-v3/source/journal/_posts/2011-03-28-brasilia_palace_hotel.markdown

 OSCAR, the hotel restaurant, is a little pricey but, going by the meal I ate, worth every centavo.
 I read some reviews that suggested the customer service wouldn't match the grandeur of the setting, but I found this not to be the case, with staff all too willing to help -- even if that meant dealing with my non-existent Portuguese language skills!

-For anyone coming to Brasilia for its modernist architecture, no visit would be complete without staying at the Brasilia Palace Hotel.
+For anyone coming to Brasília for its modernist architecture, no visit would be complete without staying at the Brasília Palace Hotel.

 [1]: http://en.wikipedia.org/wiki/Palacio_do_Planalto
 [2]: http://www.plazabrasilia.com.br/brasilia_en.html